7 Practices to become a Better Leader

 Great leaders concentrate on ensuring that employees are happy.
 They are an encouragement to others.
-They desire to help each person in the organisation to succeed in what they do.
-It is imperative to remember that every individual is unique and how you make them happy requires that you have an understanding of their goalmouths and aspirations.
+They desire to help each person in the organization to succeed in what they do.
+It is imperative to remember that every individual is unique and how you make them happy requires that you have an understanding of their goal mouths and aspirations.
 Happiness is at a level beyond regular acquaintance.
 It requires more than just trailblazing to be able to reverberate with a person’s specific needs.

 3. Be Engaged